andyagdw/sticky_notes_task_manager_app/README.md

    Click on the link that shows in the terminal to open the application in your browser.

-## Accessing the Database 📊

-If you would like to view the database:

-1. Download DB Browser. <br />
-Download and install [DB Browser for SQLite](https://sqlitebrowser.org/dl/) as this project uses SQLite.

-2. Open Database with DB Browser. <br />
-* Open DB Browser and select the 'Open Database' option.
-* Navigate to the project directory and select the database file.

-3. Explore the Database. <br />
-* Go to the 'Browse Data' tab.
-* Select the 'tasks_task' table from the dropdown menu to view the tasks data.

 You're all set!
 Start managing your tasks efficiently with the Sticky Notes Task Manager Application 🚀.

 ## Credits